FlorianHeigl/ansible-avaya-ssh/README.md

 ## About

-This repo contains [Ansible](https://github.com/ansible/ansible) modules which use SSH to change configuration on Avaya devices.
+This repo contains [Ansible](https://github.com/ansible/ansible) modules which utilize the SSH protocol to change configuration on Avaya devices.
 It is currently in the proof of concept stage and is intended to demonstrate how devices without modern APIs can be automated and integrated into a DevOps/NetOps model.

 ## Goal